mondo-project/mondo-hawk/README.md

 These instructions are from a clean download of an Eclipse Luna Modelling distribution and include all optional dependencies.

 1. Clone this Git repository on your Eclipse instance (e.g. using `git clone` or EGit) and import all projects into the workspace (File > Import > Existing Projects into Workspace).
-2. Import the following projects from [the MONDO Modelio 3.2 SVN repository](https://opensourceprojects.eu/svn/p/mondo/code/trunk/modelio) using the "SVN Repositories" view in the "SVN Repository Exploring" perspective (you'll need the "Subversive SVN" client from the Eclipse Marketplace):
+2. Import the following projects from [our modified version of Modelio 3.2.1](https://github.com/mondo-project/hawk-modelio):
     * api
+    * api.impl
     * app.core
     * app.preferences
     * app.project.core